iwankrisnawan/laravel-vue-commerce/README.md

 # laravel with vue
-personal project, created by laravel 5 with vue
+personal project, created by Laravel 5 & Vuetify

 # setup backend
 1. go to the backend folder